-When it comes to completing a stretching program, some muscles can be easily forgotten.
+When it comes to completing a stretching program, our Oakville Chiropractors say some muscles can be easily forgotten.
 Stretches for muscles of the neck, lower back, quads and hamstrings are well known and often included in pre and post workout programs.
 But what about the calves?
 These muscles help us walk, stand, run and jump, so they should be given a little TLC as well!

 The calf muscles can be responsible for pains in the knees and the feet.
 Conditions like plantar fasciitis, Achilles tendonitis, shin splints or even knee pain can be due to tight calf muscles!
 Having tight calves will alter walking mechanics, and can even start to cause problems in the hips and lower back if left untreated.
 Simple daily lifestyle factors like wearing high heels or sitting all day (and therefore leaving the calves static) can lead to tightness and discomfort.

 Our Oakville Chiropractor has put together a list of different variations of calf stretching to try.
 These stretches can all be modified to stretch both the gastrocnemius and soleus.
 Any of these stretches completed with a straight knee will stretch the gastrocnemius.
 If you want to stretch the soleus, simple add a slight bend to the knee to target the deeper muscle!
 If you have any questions, ask Dr. Steve or Dr. Jenn for advice on how to get the best stretch!